mikedevelops/facebook-archiver/README.md

-# facebook-archiver
+# Facebook Archiver
-Get pictures you're tagged in using selenium-webdriver
+Retrieve and download photographs you are tagged in using the selenium-webdriver.

 # Install